ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/actor-tick-lifecycle-flow/Actor Tick Lifecycle Flow.md

 - Gets called after the UPROPERTY member variables have been initialized for a class from the instance data/CDO

-- Good place to put computed values (e.g. Designer sets Damage & DamageTime =&gt; Computed DamagePerSecond)
+- Good place to put computed values (e.g. Designer sets Damage & DamageTime => Computed DamagePerSecond)

 Actor::SpawnActor